Fall 2021

 The Department of Religion offers a foreign study program with an expanded curriculum in the study of religion through its arrangement with New College of the University of Edinburgh.

-The program of study in Edinburgh consists of three courses: two to three courses chosen by each student from among those offered by the Faculty of Theology and Program in Religious Studies at New College, given the Dartmouth designations REL 70 and 71, and REL 74.xx, taught by the accompanying Dartmouth faculty member.
-All three courses are graded.
-With regard to fulfilling the requirements for the major, Religion 70, 71, and 74.xx count as intermediate courses.
+The program of study in Edinburgh consists of three courses: two courses chosen by each student from among those offered by the New College faculty.
+These courses are given the Dartmouth designations REL 70 and 71.
+REL 74 is taught by the accompanying Dartmouth faculty member.
+All three courses are graded and then also recorded by the Registrar at Dartmouth College.
+REL 70, 71, and 74 count as intermediate courses when fulfilling the requirements for the religion major.

 The University of Edinburgh was, at its founding in 1583, largely a theological college for the training of clergy in the Church of Scotland.
 The School was recently ranked in the world's top 20 universities for theology, divinity, and religious studies.